By Dawn Alexander

 - More risks and hedging instruments qualify

-Following the removal of the 80-125% effectiveness test, more hedged risks and hedging instruments will qualify for hedge accounting, including aggregated exposures, layers of monetary or physical transactions, net positions, and equity instruments at fair value through other comprehensive income.
+Following the removal of the 80-125% effectiveness test, more hedged risks and hedging instruments will qualify for hedge accounting, including aggregated exposures, layers of a monetary or physical transactions, net positions, and equity instruments at fair value through other comprehensive income.
 Where separately identifiable and reliably measured, risk components of non-financial items can also now be designated as hedged items.

 - Reduced volatility in the income statement

 IFRS 9 introduces recognition for the time value of money in hedging instruments.
-Because of the time value of certain hedging instruments is recognised in other comprehensive income, only the amortised portion will show in the income statement.
+Because the time value of certain hedging instruments is recognised in other comprehensive income, only the amortised portion will show in the income statement.
 The impact of the amortization on profit or loss will be consistent from year to year, resulting in reduced volatility in the financial statements.

 The costs involved in applying IFRS 9 include: